-Sriwijaya Medical Journal recognises that plagiarism is not acceptable for all author and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified by Sriwijaya Medical Journal anti-plagiarism software detection in an article that is submitted for publication.
+Sriwijaya Journal of Medicine recognises that plagiarism is not acceptable for all author and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified by Sriwijaya Journal of Medicine anti-plagiarism software detection (iThenticate) in an article that is submitted for publication.

 “Plagiarism is copying another person’s text or ideas and passing the copied material as your own work.
 You must both delineate (i.e., separate and identify) the copied text from your text and give credit to (i.e., cite the source) the source of the copied text to avoid accusations of plagiarism.
 Plagiarism is considered fraud and has potentially harsh consequences including loss of job, loss of reputation, and the assignation of reduced or failing grade in a course.